fatbob01/nzbdav/README.md

 * Radar will send an *.nzb to NZB-Dav to "download"
 * NZB-Dav will mount the nzb onto the webdav without actually downloading it.
 * RClone will make the nzb contents available to your filesystem by streaming, without using any storage space on your server.
-* NZB-Dav will tell Radarr that the "download" has completed within the `/mnt/nzbdav/completed-symlinks` folder.
+* NZB-Dav will tell Radarr that the "download" has completed within the `/completed-symlinks` folder (or your custom `SYMLINK_MIRROR_DIR`).
-* Radarr will grab the symlinks from `/mnt/nzbdav/completed-symlinks` and will move them to wherever you have your media library.
+* Radarr will grab the symlinks from this folder and will move them to wherever you have your media library.
 * The symlinks always point to the `/mnt/nzbdav/completed` folder which contain the streamable content.
 * Plex accesses one of the symlinks from your media library, it will automatically fetch and stream it from the mounted webdav.